-So, my tub drain where Kennedy and I shower has been a little slow lately.
+My tub drain where Kennedy and I shower has been a little slow lately.
 That’s putting it mildly.
 By the time our showers would be over, there would be 8 inches of water in the tub and it would take something like 3 hours to drain.
+We had ourselves a very clogged tub drain.
 I tried cleaning out the hair from the drain of course, but no luck.
 I tried baking soda and vinegar, but no luck.
 I tried sticking a pencil down there to pierce the gunk like I used to do in our old house, but the way this drain is shaped didn’t allow for that.

-Oh, and one more think.
-I’m really really deathly terrified of those nasty chemical plumbing liquids that you can get to clear drains.
+Oh, and one more thing.
+I’m really, really deathly terrified of those nasty chemical plumbing liquids that you can get to clear drains.
 If I used one in just a random sink drain, I would be convinced I was dying from the fumes for the next 6 months.
 So the tub?
 Where we take baths?
 Not a chance.

 So I put up with the 8 inches of water for a few more weeks.